bearstronk/donbot/README.md

 ## 🎉 Features

 - **Role Assignment:** Automatically assigns roles such as Mafia, Doctor, Detective, Bodyguard, Mayor, and President.
-- **Private Mafia Chat:** Maffias have their own private thread to discuss strategies.
+- **Private Mafia Chat:** Mafias have their own private thread to discuss strategies.
 - **Interactive Phases:** Engaging button-based interactions for joining/leaving games, voting, and using special abilities.
 - **Multiple Abilities:** Roles like Doctor, Detective, Bodyguard, Mayor, and President have unique abilities to influence the game.
 - **Win Condition Checks:** Automatically determines when the game has been won by either the Mafia or the Citizens.
 - **Robust Error Handling:** Ensures smooth gameplay with comprehensive error management.
-- **Localization:** Supports Arabic and English for broader accessibility.

 ## 🛠 Installation